-At BAX, we foster creativity, encourage exploration, and provide a positive and nurturing environment.
-Our School Breaks Arts Programs offers enriching and fun opportunities for young students during their time away from school.
-The President’s Week, Spring Break and Summer Arts Program foster creativity, encourage exploration, and provide a positive and nurturing environment.
-Drawing on BAX’s year-round education programs, experienced specialists teach participants explore different forms of art and performance (including circus, dance, music, theater, tumbling, media and visual arts), while balancing fun creative play activities throughout the day/week.
+Our School Breaks Arts Programs offer enriching and fun opportunities for young students during their time away from school.
+The President’s Week, Spring Break and Summer Arts Programs foster creativity, encourage exploration, and provide a positive and nurturing environment.
+Drawing on BAX’s year-round education programs, with experienced teaching specialists, students explore different forms of art and performance (including circus, dance, music, theater, tumbling, media and visual arts), while balancing fun creative play activities throughout the day/week.

 The School Breaks Arts Program is run by season staff, including a Group Leader and Senior and Junior Counselors.
 Professional Arts Specialists facilitate daily specialty workshop activities.
 School Breaks Staff attend a mandatory BAX training program.
 The program is overseen by the School Breaks Director and Education Department staff: